vfreitas23/aws-etl-ttt-workshop/docs/000-Intro/intro.md

 <h1 id="toc_0" align="center">
-Welcome to the ETL Migration & Modernization
+ETL Migration & Modernization - <br/>Train-The-Trainer Workshop
-<br/>Train-The-Trainer Workshop
 </h1>

 This workshop contains a set of XXX hands-on labs which complementes the Day One of the ETL Migration & Modernization - Train The Trainer Workshop.